 \paragraph{Closed testing and e-values.} There is a vast amount of literature for FWER control and simultaneous (over all potential discovery sets) FDP bounds using closed testing --- see overviews presented in \citet[Chapters 9 and 14]{cui_handbook_multiple_2021} and \citet{henning_closed_testing_2015}.
 We will point out three specific works that are particularly relevant to ours since they also utilize e-values in the context of closed testing.
 The first is \citet{vovk_confidence_discoveries_2023a}, who formulate a method for FWER control via the arithmetic mean e-merging function, and consequently also simultaneous FDP bounds. \citet{fischer2024admissible} show that e-values and their validity under optional continuation are essential for constructing simultaneous FDP bounds in online multiple testing, where a stream of hypotheses is tested sequentially. \citet{hartog_family-wise_error_2025} extend the benefit of using arithmetic mean e-merging functions to graphical approaches for FWER control \citep{bretz_graphical_approach_2009}, and derive computationally efficient algorithms for e-value versions of the Fallback \citep{wiens_fallback_procedure_2005} and \citet{holm_simple_sequentially_1979} procedures.
-Our work proposes new procedures for the FDR metric which has not been connected to intersection hypothesis testing or e-merging functions before, and we show existing procedures (such as e-Holm) for FWER or tail bounds on the FDP can be formulated using the generalized closure principle we develop in \Cref{sec: principle}.
+Our work proposes new procedures for the FDR metric which has not been connected to intersection hypothesis testing or e-merging functions before, and we show existing procedures (such as e-Holm) for FWER or tail bounds on the FDP can be formulated using the generalized Closure Principle we develop in \Cref{sec: principle}.

-\paragraph{Boosting the power of eBH} Another line of work that is pertinent is various approaches to boosting the eBH procedure so that more discoveries are made.
-There are generally two areas in this line: (1) boosting with no assumptions on the e-value distributions and (2) boosting e-values by using explicit knowledge about the underlying (marginal or joint) distribution.
+\paragraph{Boosting the power of eBH.} Another pertinent line of work develops approaches to boosting the eBH procedure so that it makes more discoveries.
+This work generally falls into two areas: (1) boosting with no assumptions on the e-value distributions and (2) boosting e-values using explicit knowledge of the underlying marginal or joint distribution.